 I open the packaging and am supremely disappointed.
 On the book cover is the figure of a man, his back to the reader, one hand holding a gun, looking at the skyline of Mumbai.
-In a horrendous san serif font is the title of the book, and for some strange reasons, the three lines that could have made the back blurb are written in-between the title.
+In a horrendous san serif font is the title of the book, and for some strange reason, the three lines that could have made the back blurb are written in between the title.

 I am now labouring through, pencil in hand, making lines under those sentences I wish to pull apart.
 It is an urge and I cannot help it.
 Publishing a book, at whatever scale, is an investment and I wish an editor had the chance to go over this once before it went to print.

 In the opening pages, Karan talks about his batchmates Munna, Kumaran and Tapas and his reporting authority, Ranvir Pratap and their last days at the police training academy.

 The First Flaw

 Here, we are introduced to Karan’s life in Mumbai, after he has passed from police training to active duty.
 He has been assigned to special duty, the titular Third Squad, or the encounter team of the city police.
 His first encounter is a local don, Swamy, a Tamilian who began his career as a porter at the railway station and between 1975 and 1985, built a fearsome network of local thugs.

 Karan, along with his batchmates form the special-member team, and each of them is at a different level of autism spectrum disorder.
 Karan has mild Asperger’s.